Columbia Climate School

 The Columbia Climate School is a professional school of Columbia University, located in New York City.
 Its mission is to advance knowledge and train leaders in climate science, sustainability, and related fields.

-Established in 2020, it is the first new school created at Columbia in more than 25 years.
+Established in 2020, it is the first new school created at Columbia in 25 years.
 The school was formed by consolidating the university’s major climate-related research centers, including the Lamont–Doherty Earth Observatory, and by integrating the functions of the Earth Institute with Columbia’s existing Master’s program in Climate and Society.

 History

 The origins of the Climate School trace back to The Earth Institute, founded in 1995 as an interdisciplinary research hub uniting scholars in environmental and social sciences, law, public policy, management, public health, and engineering.
 The Earth Institute encompassed numerous research centers, the most prominent being the Lamont–Doherty Earth Observatory, a leading Earth science institution located in Palisades, New York.
 Lamont–Doherty played a central role in the development of plate tectonic theory and has long served as one of Columbia’s major research engines.

 The academic foundation for the school emerged in 2004 with the creation of the Master of Arts in Climate and Society, developed by renowned Columbia climate scientist Mark Cane and originally administered by the Graduate School of Arts and Sciences.
 This became the first degree formally housed within the Climate School upon its establishment in 2020 as serves as the school's flagship academic program.

 Hogan Hall, the main academic and administrative building for the Columbia Climate School.

 Columbia University officially announced the creation of the Climate School in July 2020.
 President Lee C. Bollinger presented the plan at a United Nations meeting, framing the initiative in response to the accelerating impacts of climate change and the growing global demand for climate knowledge.
 By establishing a dedicated school, Columbia elevated climate-focused research and education to the same institutional standing as its longstanding professional schools in Law, Business, Journalism, and Medicine.

 In February 2024, Columbia University launched the school’s second academic program, the Master of Science in Climate.
 In February 2025, it introduced a third program, the Master of Science in Climate Finance.
 The Climate Finance degree is described as the first program of its kind in the United States, combining coursework in climate science and corporate finance to address the global challenges posed by climate change.